teodevgroup/teo/ROADMAP.md

 - Rust: Fix entity generation bugs **[DONE]**

 ### 0.2.17
+- Fix bugs

+### 0.2.20
 - New implementation of permissions

-### 0.2.20
+### 0.2.21
 - Update swift client package with new namespaces API
 - Add back integration tests
 - Windows: When server startup, fix port is not taken bug